The Who: Quadrophenia, Tommy film and The Who by Numbers

 By 1974, work had begun in earnest on a Tommy film.
 Stigwood suggested Ken Russell as director, whose previous work Townshend had admired.
 The film featured a star-studded cast, including the band members.
 David Essex auditioned for the title role, but the band persuaded Daltrey to take it.
 The cast included Ann-Margret, Oliver Reed, Eric Clapton, Tina Turner, Elton John and Jack Nicholson.
 Townshend and Entwistle worked on the soundtrack for most of the year, handling the bulk of the instrumentation.
-Moon had moved to Los Angeles, so they used session drummers, including Kenney Jones (who would later join The Who).
+Moon had moved to Los Angeles, so they used session drummers, including Kenney Jones (who would later join the Who).
 Elton John used his own band for "Pinball Wizard".
 Filming was from April until August.
 1,500 extras appeared in the "Pinball Wizard" sequence.

 The film premiered on 18 March 1975 to a standing ovation.
 Townshend was nominated for the Academy Award for Best Original Score.
 Tommy was shown at the 1975 Cannes Film Festival, but not in the main competition.
 It won the award for Rock Movie of the Year in the First Annual Rock Music Awards and generated over $2 million in its first month.
-The soundtrack reached number two on the Billboard charts.
+The soundtrack album reached number two on the Billboard charts.